dsgautam/data-sourcing-challenge/README.md

 2) Get Movie details from the TMDB API
 3) Merge NT Times Data with the TMDb data, clean, and send the output to a CSV

+# Testing consideration

+NYT API
+1) There are 200 entries extracted from NYT API.
+10 entries per page
+2) Add 12 second sleep delay after each page access to keep within the API access rules

+TMDB API
+1) While it is a movie database, not all movies are necesarily found in the database.
+2) Movie details are accessed using movie_id (see below)
+3) The API limits 50 access each second.
+The program has a 1 second delay added to stay within the rules of API acces
+4) Some data are stored in relevant colummns as dictionaries and lists.
+Appropriate data wrangling and transformation methods should be conisdered for making it readable

 # Source code
 1) retrieve_movie_data.ipynb